 The Statewide Conservation and Preservation Plan was commissioned in 2006, and completed in 2008.
-The intent was to create an integrated inventory and assessment of Minnesota's environment and natural resources that could guide decisionmakers on future short and long term planning, policy, and funding.
+The intent was to create an integrated inventory and assessment of Minnesota's environment and natural resources that could guide decision-makers on future short and long term planning, policy, and funding.
 A recommendation to improve understanding of groundwater resources focused on development of a large-scale, hydrologic-system framework for understanding how today's decisions may affect tomorrow's needs.
 This recommendation specified statewide coverage of county geologic atlases or comparable information products as being needed.

 In 2011, the Minnesota Water Sustainability Framework further advocated that a measure of our progress in obtaining a complete picture of groundwater resources in Minnesota should be the rate of completion of county geologic atlases by MGS and DNR.
 The report therefore advocated that the pace of completion of the county geological atlases by the MGS should, at a minimum, be doubled to allow completion within a decade, followed by review and updating on a regular schedule.
 These recommendations then guided the Six-Year Strategic Plan for Minnesota's Environment and Natural Resources Trust Fund (ENRTF), which is administered by the Legislative-Citizen Commission on Minnesota Resources (LCCMR).
 The Plan, completed in 2013, advocated statewide acquisition of County Geologic Atlases by the year 2020.
 MGS therefore is focused on completion and updating of County Geologic Atlases, while ensuring that we take a broad approach, and that we optimize the scientific quality of all related activities.

-Atlases are complete for 41 counties and of these, 3 have been revised and 3 revisions are underway.
-There are 13 new atlases underway; 33 counties have not yet been started.
-With a completion rate of ~5 per year and ~40 are partially complete or not yet started, at the current pace, statewide coverage will be achieved in about a decade.
+Atlases are complete for 42 counties and of these, 4 have been revised and 2 revisions are underway.
+There are 17 new atlases underway; 28 counties have not yet been started.
+At the current pace and a completion rate of $\sim$ 5 per year, statewide coverage will be achieved in less than a decade.